 If you want to know more about how to create email workflows for your e-commerce store, check out Drip’s tutorial article here.

 Customer reviews play a crucial role in your business because they influence customers’ perceptions of your products.
 So, in a way, they can make or break your brand.
-There are a variety of ways to ask your clients for reviews, with the following being the most common:

 However, these can all be too exhausting without proper automation in place.
 This is why we highly recommend Drip’s automated email workflow system and Advanced Coupons Loyalty Program plugin to make requesting customer feedback simpler and more efficient.